ibm-cloud-docs/solution-tutorials/hpc-eda.md

 {: #hpc-eda-remove-resources}
 {: step}

 To clean up any resources that you created in this tutorial, use the following procedure.
-This is useful if you complete this tutorial as a part of a proof of concept or if the resources are no longer needed after a successful employment of cloud-bursting.

 Make sure `GEN_FILE_DIR` is set.
 {: note}

    ```
-   ansible-playbook -i tf_inventory.yml clean_vpc.yml
+   ansible-playbook -i ${GEN_FILES_DIR}/tf_inventory.yml clean_vpc.yml
    ```
    {: pre}

-If the cleanup process times out before it completes, Terraform prints out a list of resources that were not removed.
-You can use the CLI to remove these resources individually.
+As an alternative, you can use the [{{site.data.keyword.cloud_notm}} Resource List](https://{DomainName}/resources) or the CLI to remove these resources individually.